 Gender Bender - One episode has Maaen creating some kind of virus to turn all men into women.

 Nice Hat - Reiji Osakabe's skewed fedora in the movie.
-His signature move seems to be tweaking the brim downward with two fingers (though in a Crowning Moment of Awesomehe tosses the hat away before he Chakusous into R0)
+His signature move seems to be tweaking the brim downward with two fingers (though in a Crowning Moment Of Awesomehe tosses the hat away before he Chakusous into R0)

 Non-Serial Movie - Probably, no one's explicitly stated the canonicity of the movie but the Rescue Zamber, Rescue Diver and Zero Fire appear in different ways in the movie than they do in the series.
 Also one episode involves Rei winning a pair of tickets to ride the "Mach Train" which happens in the movie but with different results.

 Swiss-Army Weapon - In droves.
-You've got Rescue Breaker, which has eight modesnote Mobile Mode, An Axe to Grind Break Ax, Break Hammer, Break Pick, Break Rope, Break Hand, Break Shot and Break Drill (granted, only seven of which are preserved in the actual toy); Rescue Crusher, which has threenote Chainsaw Good Mantis Mode, Whale Mode and Drill Crusher (one of which uses Rescue Breaker's Break Drill mode); and R1 Max's Max Divider, which also has three (well, five, if you count the three sub-modes of Divider Mode)note Sword Mode, Drill Mode and Divider Mode which is further split into Flame Divider, Sonic Divider, Aqua Divider.
+You've got Rescue Breaker, which has eight modesnote Mobile Mode, Break Ax, Break Hammer, Break Pick, Break Rope, Break Hand, Break Shot and Break Drill (granted, only seven of which are preserved in the actual toy); Rescue Crusher, which has threenote Mantis Mode, Whale Mode and Drill Crusher (one of which uses Rescue Breaker's Break Drill mode); and R1 Max's Max Divider, which also has three (well, five, if you count the three sub-modes of Divider Mode)note Sword Mode, Drill Mode and Divider Mode which is further split into Flame Divider, Sonic Divider, Aqua Divider.

 Terrible Trio - Neo Terror's "Three Great Executives": Maaru, Saan and Shiika.